KedarDhere/k-NN-for-Income-Prediction/README.md

 # k-NN for Income Prediction

-This repository contains the implementation of the k-Nearest Neighbors (k-NN) algorithm for the purpose of income prediction.
-The project employs the k-NN algorithm to predict whether individuals earn more or less than $50,000 per year.
-We have approached this problem using both a custom implementation of the k-NN algorithm and the k-NN implementation from Scikit-learn.
+This repository contains a k-Nearest Neighbors (k-NN) classifier for income prediction, developed as part of Assignment 1 for the AI534 course at Oregon State University.
+The classifier predicts whether individuals earn above or below $50,000 per year based on various features extracted from the dataset provided by the course professor.
+In this project, I have approached the problem using two different methods: a custom implementation of the k-NN algorithm and the k-NN implementation provided by Scikit-learn.

 ## Data Preprocessing